apache/mesos/docs/app-framework-development-guide.md

   /**
    * Invoked when the status of a task has changed (e.g., a slave is
    * lost and so the task is lost, a task finishes and an executor
    * sends a status update saying so, etc).
+If implicit
-Note that returning from
+   * acknowledgements are being used, then returning from this
-   * this callback _acknowledges_ receipt of this status update!
-If
+   * callback _acknowledges_ receipt of this status update!
+If for
-   * for whatever reason the scheduler aborts during this callback (or
+   * whatever reason the scheduler aborts during this callback (or
    * the process exits) another status update will be delivered (note,
    * however, that this is currently not true if the slave sending the
    * status update is lost/fails during that time).
+If explicit
+   * acknowledgements are in use, the scheduler must acknowledge this
+   * status on the driver.
    */
   virtual void statusUpdate(SchedulerDriver* driver,
                             const TaskStatus& status) = 0;